-- 1. Failures include, but are not limited to, the following: - Death and unsatisfactory growth, except for defects resulting from abuse, lack of adequate maintenance, or neglect by Owner, or incidents that are beyond Contractor's control. - b.
+- 1. Failures include, but are not limited to, the following: - a.
+Death and unsatisfactory growth, except for defects resulting from abuse, lack of adequate maintenance, or neglect by Contracting Authority, or incidents that are beyond Contractor's control. - b.
 Structural failures including plantings falling or blowing over. - c.
 Faulty performance of tree stabilization, and edgings. - d.
 Deterioration of metals, metal finishes, and other materials beyond normal weathering. - 2.
 Warranty Periods from Date of Substantial Completion: - a.
-Trees, Shrubs, Vines, and Ornamental Grasses: 2 years.

-- b.
-Ground Covers, Biennials, Perennials, and Other Plants: 2 years. - 3.
+Trees, Shrubs, Vines, and Ornamental Grasses: 12 months. - b.
+Ground Covers, Biennials, Perennials, and Other Plants: 12 months. - 3.
 Include the following remedial actions as a minimum: - a.
 Immediately remove dead plants and replace unless required to plant in the succeeding planting season. - b.
-Replace plants that are more than 25% dead or in an unhealthy condition at end of warranty period. - A limit of one replacement of each plant will be required except for losses or replacements due to failure to comply with requirements.
+Replace plants that are more than 25% dead or in an unhealthy condition at end of warranty period. - c.
+A limit of one replacement of each plant will be required except for losses or replacements due to failure to comply with requirements. - d.
+Provide extended warranty for period equal to original warranty period, for replaced plant material.